 President / Co-Founder

 Michelle Crisostomo is the owner of GU Hydro, a hydroponic systems and supplies company serving the local community by providing customers the tools and support they need to start their own hydroponic gardens.
-She also plants with her father Dave, owner of Village Micro-Farm, Guam’s leading producer of Microgreens.
+As a second generation bona-fide farmer, she also owns and operates Tiny Greens Guam, one of the leading producers of Microgreens for many of the island’s major restaurants and hotels.
 She is serving her third year on the Board of Directors for the Guam Women’s Chamber of Commerce currently as their Treasurer and chair of the Finance Committee.
 Her passion for progressive growth of household food security for her family and our communities, and empowering women with the knowledge and skill set to be self-reliant and operate their own self-sustaining farms was what planted the seed for Guåhan Sustainable Culture.

 Vice President / Co-Founder